-From my research I am wondering is an ancestor a murderer?
-I have been researching my paternal grandmothers family, Olive Constance Beatrice IRELAND DOB 1887.
-I am trying to connect up the links back on her maternal side to the persons that came to New Zealand in the mid 1800’s.
+From my research, I am wondering if an ancestor a murderer.
+I have been researching my paternal grandmother’s family, Olive Constance Beatrice IRELAND DOB 1887.
+I am trying to connect up the links back on her maternal side to the persons that came to New Zealand in the mid-1800s.

-Despite this discovery I am still trying to untangle the these family groupings.
+Despite this discovery, I am still trying to untangle these family groupings.
 There are the usual problems found when researching family history.
-Such as needing to discover more records, common christian names and the spelling of surnames.
+Such as needing to discover more records, common Christian names and the spelling of surnames.
 Plus more intriguing stories to investigate like the story of a drowning.

 Using both PapersPast and Trove I check for names, places and dates for events.
 This is what I found in Trove: